fsprojects/Paket/docs/content/paket-config-file.md

 Paket will then ask for username and password.

-This credentials will be used if no username and password for the source are configured in a [paket.dependencies](nuget-dependencies.html).
+This credentials will be used if no username and password for the source are configured in the [`paket.dependencies` file](nuget-dependencies.html).